GenDA: Generative Data Assimilation on Complex Urban Areas via Classifier-Free Diffusion Guidance: Method

 We evaluate our framework on an industrial-scale dataset derived from high-fidelity RANS simulations of a complex urban neighborhood in Bristol, UK.
 The domain features a realistic building layout with a maximum height of 98\,m.
 The flow is highly turbulent, characterized by a Reynolds number of $\text{Re} \approx 2.08 \times 10^7$ (based on a reference velocity of 3.18\,m/s at 10\,m height).

 To adapt the volumetric flow to a graph-based learning setting, we extract horizontal slices at six different altitudes ($z\in\{15,20,28,35,40,45\}\,\mathrm{m}$).
 Figure~\ref{fig:3d_dataset_visual} shows the full 3D structure and an example of how a slice is taken.
 Although all slices originate from the same neighbourhood, each altitude yields a distinct graph with different fluid-solid interactions and boundary configurations, leading to systematically different flow patterns.
 We utilize four altitude slices for training and hold out two for testing, ensuring the model must generalize to previously unseen geometric configurations.
+Because the dataset consists of steady RANS fields, there is no temporal axis for a time-based split.
+Holding out altitude slices therefore tests transfer to unseen graph structures and slice-dependent obstacle configurations, rather than interpolation over repeated samples on the same mesh.
 Further details on the dataset parameters are provided in Appendix~\ref{app:dataset_details}.

 \paragraph{Multiscale Graph Representation} To enable efficient message passing across multiple spatial scales, each mesh is paired with a coarsened (reduced) version obtained offline through optimal decimation, using the algorithm of~\citep{schroeder1992decimation}.
 In our dataset, the original 2D meshes contain on the order of $\sim 3\times 10^{5}$ nodes and $\sim 1.7\times 10^{6}$ edges, whereas the reduced meshes contain $\sim 5.5\times 10^{4}$ nodes and $\sim 2.8\times 10^{5}$ edges, corresponding to an approximate $5$-$6\times$ reduction in nodes and edges.
 This yields a two-level multiscale graph structure with four edge sets: \begin{itemize} \item \textit{o2o (original-to-original):} message passing between neighboring nodes on the original fine mesh, capturing local geometry and flow interactions; \item \textit{o2r (original-to-reduced):} projection of encoded node features from the fine mesh to the coarsened mesh; \item \textit{r2r (reduced-to-reduced):} message passing on the reduced mesh, enabling efficient long-range information propagation across the domain; \item \textit{r2o (reduced-to-original):} projection back to the fine mesh, reconstructing high-resolution predictions. \end{itemize}